ingcloud-fr/cks-labs/cks/INT-Secure_docker_daemon_with_tls/README.txt

 📌 Your mission:
 1. Check the current configuration
 2. First, expose the Docker API remotely **only over TLS** (port 2376) and check.
-3. Tehn, ensure mutual authentication with client certificates is enabled (`tlsverify`).
+3. Then, ensure mutual authentication with client certificates is enabled (`tlsverify`).
-4. Disable any insecure access
+4. (Optional) Create client certificats and test the mutual authentication (use the docker documentation).

 🧰 Context:
 - The current Docker daemon `/etc/docker/certs/`is not secured and may accept connections on unsafe interfaces.